 For most people the size, shape and prominence of your ears is inherited and usually a family trend can be seen.
-If you are considering a pinnaplasty, our experienced cosmetic and plastic surgery specialists can support you to make the right decision for you.
+If you are considering a pinnaplasty, the experienced cosmetic and plastic surgery specialists at KIMS Hospital and Sevenoaks Medical Centre can support you to make the right decision for you.

 Helping you reach a decision through professional and supportive advice

-When you book a consultation, you will be seen by the Consultant who will perform your surgery at KIMS Hospital.
+When you book a consultation, you can choose to have this at either of our locations, and you will be seen by the Consultant who will perform your surgery at KIMS Hospital.
 Your Consultant will provide you with guidance on the results you can expect, the recovery time and the additional information you need to help make the right decision for you.
 They will also follow you all the way through your recovery.
 This relationship is important to help you get the best possible results.

 Prices & payment

 The guide price is based on the usual clinical needs of patients.
 For more information, please see our terms and conditions.

 Regardless of where you had your initial consultation, all surgical procedures take place at KIMS Hospital in Maidstone.
 Most outpatient appointments, including follow up appointments with your Consultant, can take place at either KIMS Hospital or Sevenoaks Medical Centre.